 I am a historian and writer who researches Black Civil War soldiers, sailors, and veterans.
 The African American men served as soldiers in the United States Colored Troops (USCT) and as sailors in the U.S. Navy.

-You can read about some of my past and ongoing research by visiting Black Men in Lincoln Blue, or by visiting the Facebook page of the same name.
-And you can follow my posts on Twitter by searching for #BlackMenInLincolnBlue and on Instagram @blackmeninlincolnblue.
+You can read about some of my past and ongoing research by joining me on Substack.
+I also share a variety of resources on Black Men in Lincoln Blue.
+I post on the Facebook page of the same name, and you can find me on Twitter by searching for #BlackMenInLincolnBlue.

 I am currently working on an edited volume of letters sent between the Black soldiers and sailors who served in the United States army and navy (often referred to by them as the Union army and navy) and their families.
 Do you know of any unpublished letters written by African Americans during the Civil War?
 If so, I would love to hear from you!

 My first book project focuses on the 27th US Colored Infantry, the second of two regiments of Black men raised in Ohio.
 I published For Their Own Cause: The 27th United States Colored Troops in 2016, but I continue to research the soldiers and officers of the regiment.
 I host a Facebook group where descendants and anyone interested in learning more can share.

 My latest publication is “‘The Colored Veteran Soldiers Should Receive the Same Tender Care’: Soldiers’ Homes, Race, and the Post-Civil War Midwest.”
 It is available in The War Went On: Reconsidering the Lives of Civil War Veterans.

 I also wrote a chapter-length study on the men in the USCT who served as sentinels over Confederate prisoners of war.
 You can read it Crossing the Deadlines: Civil War Prisons Reconsidered.